webpack/changelog-v5/README.md

 - `optimization.minimizer` `"..."` can be used to reference the defaults
 - `optimization.usedExports` `"global"` value added to allow to disable the analysis per runtime and instead do it globally (better performance)
 - `optimization.noEmitOnErrors` renamed to `optimization.emitOnErrors` and logic inverted
+- `optimization.realContentHash` added
 - `output.devtoolLineToLine` removed
   - MIGRATION: No replacement
 - `output.hotUpdateChunkFilename: Function` is now forbidden: It never worked anyway.
 - `output.hotUpdateMainFilename: Function` is now forbidden: It never worked anyway.
 - `output.importFunctionName: string` specifies the name used as replacement for `import()` to allow polyfilling for non-suppored environments
+- `output.charset` added: setting it to false omit the `charset` property on script tags
 - `module.rules` `resolve` and `parser` will merge in a different way (objects are deeply merged, array may include `"..."` to reference to prev value) (since alpha.13)
 - `module.rules` `query` and `loaders` were removed (since alpha.13)
 - `module.rules` `options` passing a string is deprecated (since beta.10)